twilio/workshop/docs/setup.rst

 Application Name.
 Replace the ``helloworld`` portion of ``application: helloworld`` with the application name you registered and save the file.

-Open the `Google App Engine Launcher`, highlight your application if it is not already highlighted and then click the `Deploy` button.
-The Launcher app will upload your code and deploy it.

 .. literalinclude:: ../app.yaml
    :language: yaml
    :emphasize-lines: 1

-Open the `Google App Engine Launcher`, highlight your application if it is not already highlighted and then click the `Deploy` button.
+Open the `Google App Engine Launcher`, highlight your application if it is not already highlighted and then click the "Deploy" button.
 The Launcher app will upload your code and deploy it.

 .. image:: _static/deployapp.png